ultralytics/ultralytics/docs/en/help/contributing.md

     === "Google-style"

-         This example shows both Google-style docstrings.
+         This example shows a Google-style docstring.
 Note that both input and output `types` must always be enclosed by parentheses, i.e. `(bool)`.
          ```python
          def example_function(arg1, arg2=4):
              """